stla/jackR/README.md

 ### Skew Jack polynomials

 The skew Jack polynomials are now available.
 They generalize the skew Schur polynomials.
+In order to specify the skew integer partition
+$\lambda/\mu$, one has to provide the outer partition $\lambda$ and the inner partition $\mu$.
 The skew Schur polynomial associated to some skew partition is the skew Jack $P$-polynomial with Jack parameter $\alpha=1$ associated to the same skew partition: